danielllesk/SpotiSnake/README.md

 - Web deployment, and code cleanup as of right now

 ## 🧠 Future Ideas
 - Multiplayer snake battle mode (battle of the albums)
 - Album progress saving and leaderboard
 - Integration with lyrics or track popularity stats
 - Visual filters for dark album covers
+- Standalone app/website where users create accounts, connect with friends, see what albums they are eating